Print Friendly and PDF

 SSL recommend USB cables up to 3 meters or 10 feet.

-If you have problems with any 3rd party cable, please try the included cables.
+If you have problems with any 3rd party cable, please try the included cables and vice versa.

 Ensure that you are plugged directly into the computer for troubleshooting (not through a hub).